 Cathy is a primary school teacher with an MA in education.
 She has a strong interest in success despite adversity and has worked as an INA, a Teaching assistant and in a number of placements in many of our cities schools.
 Cathy has experience on a personal level and as a professional of advising, assisting, supporting and motivating young people in developing skills and attitudes which will assist them in achieving and sustaining their academic and their personal goals.
 Cathy is a connected community member with a wealth of life experience that gives her a unique confidence, understanding and knowledge of local challenges for children and young people and their parents/carers.

-She has valuable lived experience and is hoping we can bring change by raising awareness amongst our communities and improve cultural awareness within organisations, settings and services
+She has valuable lived experience and is passionate about raising awareness amongst our communities and improve cultural practice within organisations, settings and services.